mblasiak/CrowdMovmentSimulation/README.md

   * Add map creator
   * Add different simulation models (We are especially interested in adding a continuous model)

+## New map generating
+  If you want generate your own map you can do using model.environment.environment.direction_map function.
+  Our example can be found in resources.create_map_100x100.
+(For map greater than 100x100 it takes a while so don't worry, it works)

 ### Built Using
   * PyOpenGL
   * NumPy